May-NweThiri/May-NweThiri/README.md

 As a quick learner, I thrive on tackling new challenges in dynamic and creative environments...

-As a quick learner, I thrive on tackling new challenges in dynamic and creative environments.
 I am a collaborative team player, adaptable to new situations, and enjoy solving complex problems efficiently.

 Currently, I am focused on expanding my expertise in data analysis, programming, machine learning, and deep learning.
 I actively explore new methodologies and work on projects to enhance my skills and practical knowledge.